ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 See below viewing the React Component hierarchy using React Developer Tools.
 The grid is now part of the overall React component hierarchy.

 <image-caption src="reactui/resources/react-dev-tools.png" alt="React Developer Tools" centered="true"></image-caption>

+## Show Me React Profiling

+.... todo ... example showing cell refresh and no wasted render cycles.

+## Show Me Advanced Features Working

+Remember we said all features of AG Grid will work with React UI?
+Well lets see some.
+Here is an example with Range Selection, Checkbox Click Selection and Row Grouping.

+Notice that the Cell Renderer for Sport is using inside the Grouping Column.

+<grid-example title='React UI Advanced Features' name='advanced-features' type='react' options=' { "enterprise": true, "showImportsDropdown": false }'></grid-example>

 ## Any Small Print?